Basic Concepts of Apparel Design and Production

 - TAM 4980: 4 Credit Hours

 - Integration of consumer, trend and aesthetic research to develop and produce a competitive apparel product line using a multifunctional team approach.
 Graded on A-F basis only.
-Prerequisites or Corequisites: TAM 3840 or TAM 4480.
+Prerequisites: TAM 3480 or TAM 4480 or taken concurrently and C- or above in TAM 3380.

 Retail Marketing and Merchandising